 There is a phrase by a well respected religious leader Gordon B. Hinkley that once said: “Life is to be enjoyed, not endured.”
 When I first started my company Cytrus Logic I was enduring.
 I was naive.
 I was an excellent programmer but I had to learn the business.
 So I did what I thought I was supposed to do and tried to run my company with a corporate mentality.

-I micro managed to make sure that clients were happy and projects got done on time.
+I micromanaged to make sure that clients were happy and that projects got done on time.
 I promoted synergy(whatever that means) and I presented my company as a faceless company that was an enigma.

 After scaling back my company in order to focus on the important things in my life(my three children and my sweet beautiful wife), I decided I wanted to expand again.
 This time, however, I was going to do it my way or not at all.
 I started going anti-corporate.

-I setup systems that would allow me to work completely remote.
+I set up systems that would allow me to work completely remotely.
 These systems allow me to reduce my workload by 75%.
 Instead of micromanaging I created a system that allows me to keep people responsible for their work while at the same time ensuring customer satisfaction.

 I work from home.
 My children can visit me in the office at any time.
 My 2-year-old son often watches cartoons with me while I am working.
 My dogs are in my office with me and I often take breaks to engage in one of my passions, dog training.